-Since 2010 the Wood-Pawcatuck Watershed Association and its partners have been working to get federal recognition of the Outstandingly Remarkable Values of seven rivers in southeastern New England – the Beaver, Chipuxet, Green Falls, Pawcatuck, Queen, Shunock, and Wood Rivers.
+From 2010-2018 the Wood-Pawcatuck Watershed Association and its partners had been working to get federal recognition of the Outstandingly Remarkable Values of seven rivers in southeastern New England – the Beaver, Chipuxet, Green Falls, Pawcatuck, Queen, Shunock, and Wood Rivers.
 These amazing rivers offer exceptional recreational opportunities for paddlers, birders, fisherman, and anyone who enjoys scenic waterways.
-A grassroots group of environmental organizations and local towns in cooperation with the National Parks Service are conducting the three year study.
-The Wood-Pawcatuck Wild and Scenic Rivers Study Committee is made up of town-appointed representatives from Charlestown, Exeter, Hopkinton, North Kingstown, Richmond, South Kingstown, West Greenwich, and Westerly in RI; and North Stonington, Sterling, Stonington, and Voluntown in CT.
-The partners are Save The Bay, The Nature Conservancy, Audubon Society of Rhode Island, RI Natural History Survey, RI Department of Environmental Management, and CT Department of Energy and Environmental Protection.
-During this study the committee will document and report on the values of these seven rivers so that they may become part of the National Wild and Scenic Rivers System.
+A grassroots group of environmental organizations and local towns in cooperation with the National Parks Service conducted a three year study.
+The Wood-Pawcatuck Wild and Scenic Rivers Study Committee was made up of town-appointed representatives from Charlestown, Exeter, Hopkinton, North Kingstown, Richmond, South Kingstown, West Greenwich, and Westerly in RI; and North Stonington, Sterling, Stonington, and Voluntown in CT.
+The partners were Save The Bay, The Nature Conservancy, Audubon Society of Rhode Island, RI Natural History Survey, RI Department of Environmental Management, and CT Department of Energy and Environmental Protection.
+During this study the committee documented and reported on the values of these seven rivers, achieving the goal of having these rivers included in the National Wild and Scenic Rivers System.

 203 Arcadia Road